 A recent report published by The Harvard Graduate School of Education suggests that 36% of all Americans, including 61% of young adults and 51% of mothers with young children, feel profound loneliness.
-You may be asking yourself, “What can I do if my loneliness is killing me?”
+You may be asking yourself, “What can I do if my loneliness is overwhelming?”
 While loneliness may mean different things to different people, it is officially defined by the APA as “affective and cognitive discomfort or uneasiness from being or perceiving oneself to be alone or otherwise solitary.”

 Loneliness can be a complicated emotion, making it difficult to manage for many.
 For instance, while many associate the term loneliness with being physically isolated from others, some individuals experience loneliness when surrounded by others.

 Also, people often react to depression (one of the primary symptoms of loneliness) by further isolating themselves from others and continuing the cycle of loneliness.
 For many people experiencing loneliness, reaching out and connecting with a professional who can provide insights and coping strategies for better managing those feelings can be essential.

 The Physical Ramifications Of Loneliness

 Some experts claim the health risks associated with loneliness are more significant than those that receive more public attention, such as physical inactivity or air pollution.
 Studies have also shown that chronic loneliness may trigger the “fight or flight” response in our brains, negatively impacting the immune system and leading to higher inflammation levels.

 Being around others doesn’t always provide relief from loneliness.
 Feeling connected to others may depend upon a few factors, including relatability and perceptions of social ostracization.